workbuoy/workbuoy-suite/docs/DEV_QUICKSTART.md

    RBAC middleware and the admin router now live in the reusable `@workbuoy/backend-rbac` package.
 Import guards such as `requireRole` or the `RbacRouter` directly from the package instead of `apps/backend/src/rbac/*`.

+   To exercise the metrics bridge locally, export `METRICS_ENABLED=true` before starting the backend.
+This bootstraps the `/metrics` router via `@workbuoy/backend-metrics` and attaches the event-bus consumer defined in `apps/backend/src/observability/metricsBridge.ts`.
+You can then curl `/metrics`, emit `rbac:denied` or `telemetry:feature_used` events via the debug bus helpers, and observe the labeled counters increment.

 4. Lint & format
    ```
    npm run lint:apps